 - Go to Settings » General » Reset.

 - Select Erase All Content and Settings.

-- If you’ve iCloud enabled, you’ll get a pop-up to Finish Uploading Then Erase, if documents and data aren’t uploaded to iCloud.
+- If you’ve iCloud Backup enabled and there files yet to be included in the backup, then you’ll get a pop-up to Finish Uploading Then Erase.
 Select it.

 - Enter your Passcode and Restrictions Passcode (if asked).